• Skip to primary navigation

 Equipment Needed

-1. Blend the raspberries with water in a blender or food processor.
+1. Blend the raspberries with water until smooth.

 3. Chop the strawberries into small pieces.

-4. Set silicone molds on a baking sheet for easy transfer to the freezer.
+4. Prep your molds by placing them on a baking sheet for stability.

 Preparing ingredients for making frozen berry dog treats.